pulumi/examples/cloud-ts-voting-app/README.md

 ### Compile the TypeScript program

-1. Restore NPM modules via `npm install`.
+1. Restore NPM modules via `npm install` or `yarn install`.

-1. Compile the program via `tsc` or `npm run build`.
+1. Compile the program via `tsc` or `npm run build` or `yarn run build`.

 ### Preview and deploy

 1. Ensure the Docker daemon is running on your machine, then preview and deploy the program with `pulumi update`.
-The program deploys 32 resources and takes about 10 minutes to complete.
+The program deploys 24 resources and takes about 10 minutes to complete.

 1. View the stack output properties via `pulumi stack output`.
 The stack output property `frontendUrl` is the URL and port of the deployed app:

     ```bash
     $ pulumi stack output frontendURL
-    8f351c44-f9d1584-247a3196f19f7797.elb.us-west-2.amazonaws.com
+    ***.elb.us-west-2.amazonaws.com
     ```

 1. In a browser, navigate to the URL for `frontendURL`.
 You should see the voting app webpage.